Air Fryer Recipe

 Method

-- Wash and dry the asparagus thoroughly.
-Trim the woody ends by snapping the base off.
+- Wash the asparagus well, then dry it thoroughly.
+Snap off the woody ends at the base.

-- In a bowl, toss the asparagus with olive oil, salt, pepper, and minced garlic.
+- Put the asparagus in a bowl and toss with the olive oil, salt, pepper and minced garlic.

-- Take one or two asparagus spears and wrap a slice of bacon around the bundle, securing with a toothpick if necessary.
+- Take one or two asparagus spears and wind a slice of bacon around the bundle, using a toothpick to secure it if needed.

 - Preheat the air fryer to 200°C (390°F) for 3-5 minutes.

-- Place the bacon-wrapped asparagus bundles in the air fryer basket without overlapping.
+- Arrange the bacon-wrapped asparagus bundles in the air fryer basket, making sure they do not overlap.

-- Cook for 10-12 minutes until the bacon is crispy and the asparagus is tender.
+- Cook for 10-12 minutes, until the bacon is crisp and the asparagus is tender.

-- Check for doneness and remove toothpicks before serving.
+- Check that they are done, then remove any toothpicks before serving.

 Why this works in an air fryer